Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

 \section{Factor analysis for a mixture of continuous and binary variables}

 In this section, we develop factor analysis for binary random variables as an application of the proposed distribution.
 For convenience, we consider the case where observed variables are a mixture of binary and continuous variables.
-Factor analysis is a model that expresses a correlation among observed variables through a continuous state in a lower dimensional latent space.
+Factor analysis is a model that expresses a correlation among observed variables through a continuous latent state in a lower dimensional space.
 That is, observed binary and continuous variables can be compressed together into a continuous latent variable.
-Off course, our model reduces to the usual factor analysis when binary variables are absent.
+Of course, our model reduces to the usual factor analysis when binary variables are absent.

-We denote the continuous and binary observed variables by $x$ and $y$ and denote continuous latent variables by $z$.
+We denote the continuous and binary observed variables by $\mathbf{x}$ and $\mathbf{y}$ and denote continuous latent variables by $\mathbf{z}$.
 Each variable is a column vector and its dimensions are $p_x$, $q$, and $p_z$, respectively.
-We give the conditional distribution for the observed variables, $x$ and $y$, given the latent variable $z$ as a product of an uncorrelated normal distribution and an uncorrelated Bernoulli distribution with logit link function as follows:
+We give the conditional distribution for the observed variables given the latent variable as a product of an uncorrelated normal distribution and an uncorrelated Bernoulli distribution with logit link function as follows:

 where $\mathrm{sigm}(\cdot)$ is a sigmoid function.
-The above conditional distribution is parameterized by $(\mu_x, \Psi, W)$ for continuous variables and $(b, G)$ for binary variables. $p_x$-dimensional column vector $\mu_x$ parameterizes mean of $x$, and $p_x \times p_x$ diagonal matrix $\Psi$ is a covariance matrix of $x$. $p_x \times p_z$ matrix $W$ is a factor loading matrix for continuous varialbes~\cite{Murphy2012}. $q$-dimensional column vector $b$ represents the intercept of the sigmoid function for binary variables, and $q \times p_z$ matrix $G$ is a factor loading matrix for binary variables.
-We give a prior distribution for $z$ as a mixture of Gaussian distributions with equal covariance as follows:
+The above conditional distribution is parameterized by $(\bm{\mu}_x, \Psi, W)$ for continuous variables and $(\mathbf{b}, G)$ for binary variables.
+The $p_x$-dimensional column vector $\bm{\mu}_x$ parameterizes the mean of observed continuous variables, and the $p_x \times p_x$ diagonal matrix $\Psi$ is a covariance matrix of observational noise.
+The $p_x \times p_z$ matrix $W$ is a factor loading matrix for continuous variables~\cite{Murphy2012}.
+The $q$-dimensional column vector $\mathbf{b}$ represents a bias term of the sigmoid function for binary variables, and the $q \times p_z$ matrix $G$ is a factor loading matrix for binary variables.
+We give a prior distribution for $\mathbf{z}$ as a mixture of Gaussian distributions with equal covariance as follows:

 Then, the observed distribution is induced as a continuous mixture of the conditional distribution: